Family Law

 Paternity

 Adoption cases, like guardianships can be both simple or complex.
 The simplest cases are Adult Adoptions.
-In these cases, the adoptive parent(s) are adopting a person over the age of eighteen (18) and the only consents necessary are the petitioner, the person to be adopted, and any spouse of the two parties. .
+In these cases, the adoptive parent(s) are adopting a person over the age of eighteen (18) and the only consents necessary are the petitioner(s), the person to be adopted, and any spouse of the parties. .

-The adoption process is especially complex if the biological parent or parents contest the adoption.
-It is also important to remember that Adoption is permanent.
-Once a person has adopted a child, his or her obligations become the same as if the child was his biological child.
+When deciding to move forward with an adoption, It is also important to remember that an adoption is permanent.
+Once a person has adopted a child, your obligations become the same as if the child was your biological child.
 In the event that the legal parents separate, their rights and responsibilities will remain the same as if the child was their own biological child.
-This includes issues of custody, parenting time, and child support. .
+This includes issues of custody, parenting time, and child support.
+Another consideration is that the responsibilities of the biological parent are also extinguished.
+This includes any child support that you may be due from the biological parent.
+Child support obligations terminate once the petition for adoption is granted.
+However, if there is a past due child support obligation, that will remain owed in spite of the adoption